Baaba Maal: Humanitarian works

+Early in his career, Baab Maal advocated disease prevention and poverty relief in Africa, with his songs often reflecting the social and health challenges of the continent.
+In July 2003, he was made a UNDP Youth Emissary.

 On March 28, 2016, Maal launched Nann-K, a charity focusing on global sustainable development.
-The launch coincided with International Women’s Day, featuring a concert by Maal himself.
-The date was chosen to honour the involvement of women in the development of business in Africa.
-There has since been a first anniversary show at Dakar’s Amadou Barry stadium.
-The intention of NANN-K as an organization is that it will support people from Senegal, and then throughout Africa, in developing a career in agriculture – through farming the land, raising animals, and fishing.
-All these are time-old rural pursuits but they have never been organized or brought into the 21st century, let alone combined with the latest digital thinking.
+Maal performed at the launch, which took place on International Women’s Day to honor the role of women in business development in Africa.
+NANN-K's mission is to assist people from Senegal and other African countries in pursuing agricultural careers, including farming, animal husbandry, and fishing.
+According to their website, "All these are time-old rural pursuits but they have never been organized or brought into the 21st century, let alone combined with the latest digital thinking."

-On December 11, 2019, Maal promised to fight to stop the desertification in the Sahel by planting trees.
+On December 11, 2019, Maal promised to fight the desertification in the Sahel by planting trees.
 He said he hoped every person in Senegal could say they planted a tree.

+In April 2023, Maal was named a UNCCD (United Nations Convention to Combat Desertification) Goodwill Ambassador after a stint serving as UNCCD Land Ambassador alongside fellow Malian musician Inna Modja.